artykan/humanity-challenge/docs/install.md

 ## Unit Tests

-Tests can be run with:
+There are a few unit test and they can be run with:
 ```
 docker exec -it humanity_challenge_php bash -c "vendor/bin/phpunit"
 ```